Buying a Business can take a number of forms, and we act and advise on all of the options for purchase.

 The degree of investigation needed to protect yourself depends on the model of purchase of the business.
 For example, a business may have a well-established trading name with considerable goodwill, which is the primary purpose for the acquisition of the Business.
 However, the Business may also hold valuable Leases in prime retail or office locations.
 Buying the goodwill and Intellectual Property (trademarks, patents, copyrights and all acquired intellectual property rights)of the company only will not give any automatic rights to these leases or properties.

 In this case, any purchaser would also have to do individual deals with each of the Landlords in question for the desired location for the transfer of the Leases into the name of your Company or Purchase Vehicle.
-Often in each individual such case the costs for the Landlord’s consent falls to you the purchaser in addition to the purchase price agreed with the target business for sale.
-This should be factored into your costs projections for any purchase.
+Often in each case, the costs for the Landlord’s consent fall to you, the purchaser, and the purchase price agreed with the target business for sale.
+This should be factored into your cost projections for any purchase.

-If this is the route by which you purchase a Business then these are matters that should be taken in hand by you before ever committing to the purchase of the business.
-You must ensure that these transfers are available, if they are an intinsic part of the value of the business you are buying.
+If this is the route by which you purchase a Business, then these are matters that should be taken in hand by you before ever committing to the purchase of the business.
+You must ensure that these transfers are available if they are an intrinsic part of the value of the business you are buying.

 You can also review our following section on buying a business by the purchase of the company’s shares.

 If you are considering buying a business, why not contact us for a free consultation at the start so that we can discuss your plans for purchase so that you can choose the type of purchase that best suits your overall ambitions for the business in question.
 Our fees, as always, are reasonable and transparent, and we will discuss fees with you at the outset.